 Difficulty: Medium, Asked-in: Google

-Key takeaway: An excellent problem to learn time complexity optimization using the mathematical approach.
+Key takeaway: An excellent problem to learn time complexity optimization using mathematical approach.
 Sometimes mathematical insights into the problem can help us to get efficient solutions.

 Examples